daraghbyrne/diotlabs-v1/3-working-with-sensors/tmp36.md

 ## Step 5: Compiling and sending to your Particle board.

-Make sure the Status Bar has a Core connected and the core’s indicator is breathing blue.
-If not make sure your Core is connected by USB and is getting a WiFi signal.
+Make sure the Status Bar has a device connected and the device’s indicator is breathing blue.
+If not make sure your device is connected by USB and is getting a WiFi signal.

 Press the Lightning bolt on the top left of the window.

-You’ll see a message ‘Compiling in the Cloud’ and a few sections later your core should start flashing magenta.
+You’ll see a message ‘Compiling in the Cloud’ and a few sections later your device should start flashing magenta.

 Wait a few moments, it should return to breathing blue, and the LED should be off.